clugen/pyclugen/docs/docs/theory.md

 applicable.](https://raw.githubusercontent.com/clugen/.github/main/images/algorithm.png)

-The example in Figure 1 was generated with the following parameters, the exact meaning of each will be discussed shortly:
+The example in Figure 1 was generated with the following parameters, the exact meaning of each is described in the documentation for the [`clugen()`][pyclugen.main.clugen] function, and further discussed in the article mentioned above:

 | Parameter values  | Description               |
 |:----------------- | :------------------------ |